-The best wine with BBQ pork is a Syrah/Shiraz or another wine with lots of fruit flavours.
-The fruit and spice in the wine will match perfectly with the smokey flavours of the grilled pork.
-Merlot, Shiraz, Pinotage, Sangiovese or Carménère are other jammy red wine all pair well with BBQ pork.
+The best wine with BBQ pork is a Syrah/Shiraz or another wine with lots of fruit flavors.
+The fruit and spice in the wine will match perfectly the smokey flavours of the grilled pork.
+Merlot, Shiraz, Pinotage, Sangiovese or Carménère are other jammy red wines that pair well with BBQ pork.

-Ribs are a favourite for BBQ lovers.
-BBQ Ribs usually refer to barbecue pork ribs, but they can also be beef or lamb ribs.
+Ribs are a favorite for BBQ lovers.
+BBQ ribs usually refer to barbecue pork ribs, but they can also be beef or lamb ribs.
 The best wine with BBQ ribs is a medium-bodied and slightly spicy wine like Zinfandel.
-The fruit and spice in the wine will match the sweet, smoky and spicy flavours in the BBQ sauce.
+The fruit and spice in the wine will match the sweet, smoky and spicy flavors in the BBQ sauce.
 Other good wine pairings for BBQ ribs are Grenache (such as the famous GSM-blend), Malbec, Shiraz, Petite Sirah and Cabernet Sauvignon.
 If you prefer a white wine, try a dry Riesling.

 Grilled fish can be paired with many different types of wine.
-Full-bodied white wines like Alvarinho, Chardonnay or Viognier are usually the best wine for grilled fish, but there are many different options depending on the type of fish and seasoning added.
+Full-bodied white wines like Alvarinho, Chardonnay or Viognier are usually the best wine for grilled fish, but there are many different options depending on the type of fish and seasoning.

 Tips!
 When in doubt, choose a cold, fresh rosé wine together with your grilled fish.

 The best wine for BBQ chicken is usually rosé wine, but grilled chicken can be paired with many different types of wines.
 The perfect wine paring usually depends on the herbs and spices used in the marinade, and the sauces on the side.
 The best white wine pairing for barbecue chicken is a herbaceous white wine like Sauvignon Blanc.